YuhengZhang3/18786FinalProject/README.md

 - "I need to find a business class flight from SFO to ORD next Friday for 2 adults"
 - "Find me a round-trip flight from New York to Los Angeles, leaving next Friday and returning next Sunday, economy class"

+### New Agent Pipeline with Memory and ReAct

+Directly run `Agent_Langgraph.py`, you can find the chatbot in the terminal.

 ## Evaluation & Benchmarking

 This project includes tools for generating benchmark datasets and evaluating the flight search agent's performance.